Table of Contents

 To streamline software development, a growing number of teams are choosing to implement continuous integration and continuous development (CI/CD) pipelines and integrate testing directly into them.
 This is called shift-left testing.
-Shift-left testing is a strategy that involves integrating testing throughout the entire development cycle, instead of waiting until the end.
-Chances are likely that you’ve heard the expression test early and test often.
-This is the essence of shifting left.
+This is a strategy that involves integrating testing throughout the entire development cycle, instead of waiting until the end.
+Chances are likely that you’ve heard the expression test early and test often. .

 Shift-left testing is not a new or cutting-edge concept.
 The term was originally coined by Larry Smith in 2001 and has recently been rising in popularity.